 Staff are supported with a budget for sustainability, and resourcing remains stable.
-The annual budget for Sustainable Performance is £27,181.
-The annual budget for Energy Performance is £24,832.
+Budget is available annually for Sustainable Performance and Energy Performance.

 UEA supports a staff engagement scheme to involve staff in improving the environmental performance of the University.
 Our Sustainability Network is key to delivering campaigns and information across campus.
 We use Green Impact as a key tool to enable change making champions on campus, as well as running a monthly meeting schedule and a 'Focus On Month' programme to shape engagement.

 3. Environmental Auditing and Management Systems

 UEA has an externally verified environmental management system (EMS), which covers the whole University estate.
 UEA passed its ISO14001:2004 audit in May 2015 and the updated ISO14001:2015 Standard in May 2018.
 We also hold the EcoCampus Platinum award.

 4. Ethical Investment